sreehari2003/cvshare.io/README.md

 # CVSHARE.IO

-## A web app that lets you share your cv to companies via oAuth with high customisibilty and lets others rate your cv and a cv sharing app.
+## A web app that lets you share your cv

 ## check out the readme files of each backend and frontend for info about setup and env file